prajwal3550/Week_7-assignment/README.md

-This project is a simple website that shows the shortest travel routes in Nepal.
+This project is a simple code that shows the simple code with python to print hello world.